cbinwani/ApromoreCore8.0/README.md

   During development, security can be traded for convenience by permitting Apromore to create its own tables.
   To do this, grant the user "apromore" the additional permissions `ALTER`, `CREATE` and `DROP`.

-- Edit the `META-INF/persistence.xml` files in each Eclipselink component, replacing `HSQL` with `MYSQL`.
 - Edit `feature.xml` and in the feature `apromore` replace the dependency `apromore-datasource-h2` with `apromore-datasource-mysql`.
-- Recompile the edited components.
+- Recompile the edited components, e.g. by issuing the command `mvn clean install -pl :features`.
 - Remove any pre-existing database configuration `$KARAF_HOME/etc/org.ops4j.datasource-apromore.cfg`.

 ## Securing